In a Basic Oxygen Furnace

 H2S is measured in order to verify the quality and purity of the natural gas, and for corrosion control.

-As part of the low-level radiation waste handling system, H2O is measured in order to prevent corrosion.
+As part of the low-level radiation waste handling system at the reprocessing plant, H2O is measured in order to prevent corrosion.
 In the same system O2 is measured as part of explosion prevention measures.

 HF is also measured at the scrubber outlets.